imfl/beautiful-jekyll/data-mining/index.md

 ---
-title: projects
+title: project: data mining
-subtitle: what i cannot create i do not understand
+subtitle: Introducing Dynamic Time Warping Distance into Matrix Profile
 ---

-### Introducing Dynamic Time Warping Distance into Matrix Profile

 - For the C++ code for this project, please click [here](https://github.com/imfl/data-mining) to visit the GitHub repository.